albgarjim/language-app/README.md

 ```sh
 cd ./src/language-app
 ```
-To launch the project follow the [official documentation][flutter-launch] depending of your preferred IDE

 This project requires the following flutter libraries; in each link can be found information about how to install them: